Quantum limit cycles and synchronization from a measurement perspective: Classical Synchronization

 Another quantity that can be used to analyze the limit cycle's properties is the spectrum, which is defined as the Fourier transform of the steady-state two-time correlations

 The expectation value $\mathbb{E}[\cdot]$ denotes an average over all possible noise realizations.
 When the amplitude is large, one obtains~\citep[Section~11.4]{Scully_1997}

-As the Fourier transform of $g(\tau)$, the spectrum is a Lorentzian distribution centered at frequency $\omega$ with width ${\sigma^2}/{r_0^2}$.
+The spectrum, i.e., the Fourier transform of $g(\tau)$, is a Lorentzian distribution centered at frequency $\omega$ with width ${\sigma^2}/{r_0^2}$.
 The position of the peak corresponds to the frequency of the limit cycle, while the spectral linewidth is determined by the fluctuations.